Kaspazas/Kaspazas.github.io/docs/_works/test_bots.md

 |     Antivax beliefs                    |     329               |     19                 |     28                        |
 |     Total ( % of all users)            |     1,179 (84.64%)    |     103 (7.39%)        |     111 (7.94%)               |

-Neither bot class showed disproportionate participation in conspiracy theory related topics, despite some these sub-topics containing actual instances of disinformation.
+Neither bot class showed disproportionate participation in conspiracy theory related topics, despite some of these sub-topics containing actual instances of disinformation.

 <h4>Hypothesis 4 was rejected because bots did not disproportionately participate in conspiracy-related discussions</h4>